Asia's export engine stuck in neutral despite U.S. uptick

 Japan, however, is a different story.

 The world's third-largest economy has slowly been losing market share in the United States.
-Japanese exports fell almost 11 percent to $180.4 billion (112.1 billion pounds) in the third quarter, leading Asia's export decline.
+Japanese exports fell almost 11 percent to $180.4 billion in the third quarter, leading Asia's export decline.

 In local currency terms, Japanese exports climbed nearly 13 percent in the quarter because of a sharply weaker yen over the past 12 months.
 But the volume of shipments was virtually flat.